 - Promote the SNAP online pilot and free or reduced-price delivery options.

 - Request for your state to approve the use of electronic or telephonic signatures, which allows community providers to submit SNAP online applications over the phone.

 - Advocate for a simplified SNAP application and renewal process for older adults to be made permanent and universally available.

 - Advocate for the temporary 15% increase in SNAP benefits to be made permanent.

 NCOA offers several resources that you can use and share to promote SNAP.

 - BenefitsCheckUp®: Help seniors find out if they’re eligible for SNAP and download their application.

 - SNAP Outreach and Enrollment Tools: Use these materials to encourage older adults to apply for SNAP.

 - Seniors & SNAP Best Practices Handbook: Find other examples of promising strategies to boost senior SNAP participation.

-- Join our webinar later this month to examine the work we've done and how policy and advocacy can fit into stopping senior hunger.
+- Watch our recorded webinar to examine the work we've done and how policy and advocacy can fit into stopping senior hunger.